 More than 100,000,000 animals worldwide are tested on yearly.
 In the US, the number varies between the Federal Government, anti-testing groups, colleges and universities, laboratories, and the like.

-I started to make a list of specific animals that are tested on until I realized there are entirely too many to include.
+I started to make a list of specific animals that are tested on until I realized there were entirely too many to include.
 Even alpacas are included.

 Note: The Federal Government is highly active in animal testing, including our military services and relevant agencies.